 Summer: Festivals, Outdoor Activities, and Warm Weather

-As the sun sets, visitors can enjoy al fresco dining at one of Santa Fe’s many restaurants, where they can savor local cuisine while soaking in the warm evening air.
+The high desert climate delivers plenty of sunshine, making it a fine time for picnics in the park or afternoons spent exploring the city’s outdoor art installations.
+As the sun sets, visitors can enjoy al fresco dining at one of Santa Fe’s many restaurants, savoring local cuisine in the warm evening air.

 Fall: The Perfect Time to Experience Santa Fe’s Stunning Foliage